-The duration of the LAT test is two hours including 10 minutes of reading and planning time per writing task.
+The duration of the LAT is two hours including 10 minutes of reading and planning time per writing task.
 For more information about the test, please see the Structure and Content page.

 The exact test venue details will be released approximately 2 weeks prior to the test date and will be stated on your Admission Ticket.
 This is for test security purposes.